How to Choose a Financial Advisor

 How does the financial advisor get paid?
 Are they comfortable discussing this with you?
 In some cases, conflicts of interest may arise when an advisor is inclined to put you into investments or make transactions in order to generate more revenue.
 Make sure their compensation aligns with your own best interests.

 Find out how your advisor approaches financial planning.
 Are they proactive about preventing problems or reactive when problems arise?
 Do they recognize that all of your finances are connected and look at the big picture?
 Do they think independently and critically?
-Are they willing to go against the grain when necessary or do they always go with the crowd?
+Are they willing to go against the grain when necessary or do they go with the crowd?

 Ask the tough questions, including those you may not have thought about before: